This post may contain affiliate links. Please see my disclosure policy for more details.

 Situated on the calm blue waters of Twofold Bay, along the aptly named Sapphire Coast, Eden makes an ideal drive stop if you’re planning a Melbourne to Sydney road trip.
 Even though it’s a small town, there are plenty of attractions in Eden NSW to keep you occupied.

 Eden lies about halfway between Sydney and Melbourne, in far South Coast New South Wales.
-I stayed a night in the picturesque seaside town after visiting the beautiful Gippsland Lakes region in Victoria.
+I stayed in the picturesque seaside town of Eden after visiting the beautiful Gippsland Lakes region in Victoria.

 With stunning coastal scenery, hikes in nearby Ben Boyd National Park and brilliant whale-watching opportunities in the springtime, there are lots of things to do in Eden NSW.
 I regretted only pencilling in one night there!